When You Struggle to Meditate

 Once you feel ready you can add more specific intentions to your practice and extend the time.

-You can set the intention that you want guidance on a particular problem.
-Or you could set the intention that you’re going to a particular place such as a forest, beach, village for a specific purpose.
+You could set the intention that you’re going to a particular place such as a forest, beach, village for a specific purpose.
 Maybe to meet someone, ask for guidance on a problem from a wise one or professor, the possibilities are endless.

 You may sit and design the garden in your mind, be able to detail everything about the gardener, or gather heaps of information.
 You may just know that you’ve been there.
 With practice you will know, see, feel, hear many things.

 After meditating or sitting quietly

 Your body should now feel relaxed and looser.
 Your mind should also feel a little fresher.